WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 You can provide following options to rsuite docker img:

 * `--tag-latest` if passed image build will also tagged as latest.
-* `-p` (short for `--platform`) takes platform name to deploy solution under. centos and ubuntu platforms are supported (ubuntu is default).
+* `-p` (short for `--platform`) takes platform name to deploy solution under. centos, ubuntu and debian platforms are supported (ubuntu is default).
 * `-f` (short for `--from`) accepts image name to use as base image.
 If not passed default base images will be used: for appropriate platform and R version.
 * `-z` (short for `--zip`) accepts project deployment zip package file (built probably with 'rsuite docker zip' command).
 If passed project deployment zip package will not be built.
 Passed zip package will be used instead.
 * `--templ` accepts Dockerfile template file to use for building image.
-It is regular Dockerfile which can contain tags to be replaced by RSuite CLI with automatically generated commands.
+It is regular Dockerfile which can contain tags to be replaced by R Suite CLI with automatically generated commands.
    Following tags are accepted:
     * `<From>` will be replaced with base image name